qron/ongine/doc/api.md

 The `repeat` node litteraly clone the child/raw nodes of the `in` property a number of time specified by the `number` property.
+This last property can be either a number, or a mold referring to a number.

 The optional `current` property defines the property name which will be set in fillers during iteration to store the repetition number.